 Your doctor or specialist nurse usually examines you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects and if you are worried about anything.

-Depending on the situation, they might look for any signs of the cancer coming back or growing again.
+Depending on your situation, they might look for any signs of the cancer coming back.
 You might have tests at some visits, including:

 - blood tests